-Some battery manufacturers recommend termination of constant-voltage float mode after charge current has dropped below a specified level (typically around 20% of the full current) and a further time-out period of 30 minutes to 90 minutes has elapsed.
+Some battery manufacturers recommend termination of constant-voltage float mode after charging current has dropped below a specified level (typically around 20% of the full current) and a further time-out period of 30 minutes to 90 minutes has elapsed.
 Check with manufacturers for details.
-The LT1505 provides a signal at the FLAG pin when charging is in voltage mode and current is reduced to 20% of full current, assuming full charge current is programmed to have 100mV across the current sense resistor ( $V{RS1}$ ).
-The comparator E6 in the Block Diagram compares the charge current sample IPROG to the output current IVA voltage amplifier VA.
-When the charge current drops to 20% of full current, IPROG will be equal to 0.25 $I{VA}$ and the open-collector output $V{FLAG}$ will go low and can be used to start an external timer.
-When this feature is used, a capacitor of at least 0.1μF is required at the CAP pin to filter out the switching noise and a pull-up resistor is also needed at the FLAG pin.
+The LT1505 provides a signal at the FLAG pin when charging is in voltage mode and current is reduced to 20% of full current, assuming full charging current is programmed to have 100mV across the current sense resistor (V{RS1}).
+The comparator E6 in the Block Diagram compares the charging current sample I{PROG} to the output current I{VA} voltage amplifier VA.
+When charging drops to 20% of full current, I{PROG} will be equal to 0.25 I{VA} and the open-collector output V{FLAG} will go low and can be used to start an external timer.
+When this feature is used, a capacitor of at least 0.1 μF is required at the CAP pin to filter out the switching noise and a pull-up resistor is also needed at the $\overline{\text{FLAG}}$ pin.
 If this feature is not used, C6 is not needed.